UnitedLands/community/info/bedrock.md

 **iOS**: Download `Bedrock Together` and enter the IP and Port.
 From there you can connect to the server using your Friends tab.

-**Android**: Download `GeyserMC Android App` and select `LAN Proxy / Join a Bedrock Server`.
-Enter the IP and Port then join the server from your Friends tab.
+**Android**: Make sure both youur phone and console are on the same network.
+Download `MC Server Connector` and enter the IP and Port.
+Select `Start Server` and watch through the entire advert.
+United Lands should now appear at the bottom of your Friends tab on the console as a LAN server.

 **PC**: Download and set up `Phantom` on your PC, then join from the Friends tab.
 Phantom is a command line application so it works through your command prompt (Windows) or terminal (macOS / Linux).
 Once you have the command line open, navigate to where you keep Phantom, in this example it is in the Downloads folder.
 Run the command `cd Downloads` to access it. from there you can type `phantom-[your OS] play.unitedlands.org:19132` - if done correctly you'll see a series of pings going between Phantom and the server.
 From here you can connect to the server using your Friends tab.